loudove/pysimpp/doc/cluster.md

 - `hclsize.dat` : histogram of the size of clusters, measured as the number of constituent molecules.

 - `properties.dat` : time evolution of the mean clusters' properties and their standard deviations.
-The properties' list includes, the aggregate number (*N*<sub>agg</sub>), the radius of gyration (*R*<sub>g</sub><sup>2</sup>), the asphericity (*b*), the acylindricity (*c*), and the relative shape anisotropy (&lt;*κ*<sup>2</sup>&gt;) of the cluster; the corresponding keys in the header of the files are `nagg`,  `sqrg`,  `b`,  `c` , and `sqk`, respectively.
+The properties' list includes, the aggregate number (*N*<sub>agg</sub>), the radius of gyration (*R*<sub>g</sub><sup>2</sup>), the asphericity (*b*), the acylindricity (*c*), and the relative shape anisotropy (&lt;*κ*<sup>2</sup>&gt;) of the clusters; the corresponding keys in the header of the file, indicative of the coloumn content, are `nagg`,  `sqrg`,  `b`,  `c` , and `sqk`, respectively.

 - `details.dat` : time evolution of the clusters' properties and their standard deviations per frame.
 For each frame, the properties of a cluster are listed in a separate line.
-The cluster's properties include, infinit periodic flag, number of molecules (*N*<sub>agg</sub>), linear density (*ρ*<sub>L</sub>), bounding box's edges, gyration tensor **S** and its eigenvalues, ordering tensor **Q** and its eigenvalues; the corresponding keys in the header of the files are `isinf`, `nagg`, `ldens`, `bboxl`, `srvec`/`srval`, and `qvec`/`qval`, respectively.
+The cluster's properties include, infinit periodic flag, number of molecules (*N*<sub>agg</sub>), linear density (*ρ*<sub>L</sub>), bounding box's edges, gyration tensor **S** and its eigenvalues, ordering tensor **Q** and its eigenvalues; the corresponding keys in the header of the file, indicative of the coloumn content, are `isinf`, `nagg`, `ldens`, `bboxl`, `srvec`/`srval`, and `qvec`/`qval`, respectively.
 The latter will be reported only if the `-ends` option is provided ( [see below](#order) )

 ### Accelerate

-If specific atoms are not important for tracing the close contacts between clusters' molecules, they can be excluded from the Voronoi tesselation reducing the computational load significantly.
-In our example, the hydrogen atoms can be safely excluded passing to the `-excluded` argument a comma separated list with their types:
+Atoms that are not necessary for tracing the close contacts between clusters' forming molecules, can be excluded from the Voronoi tesselation reducing the computational load significantly.
+In our example, the hydrogen atoms can be safely excluded by passing a comma separated list with their types to the `-excluded` argument:

     pysimpp cluster -molname CTAC -radii radii.txt -excluded HGA2,HGP5,HGA3,HT ./npt.xtc

 ### Refine

-In several occasions, it make sense to use only a part of the constituent molecules to trace their assemblies.
-In our example, we can a part of the aliphatic chain near its free end, by providing to the `-specific` a comma separated lists of their name:
+On several occasions, it is convenient to use only a part of the constituent species' molecules to trace their assemblies.
+In our example, we can use the atoms of the aliphatic chain near its free end by providing a comma separated list of their names to the `-specific` option:

     pysimpp cluster -molname CTAC -radii radii.txt -specific C1,C2,C3,C4,C5 -excluded HGA2,HGP5,HGA3,HT ./npt.xtc

-This fragments are usually traced in the skeleton of the micelles.
+These fragments usually form the core part of the micelles' skeleton.
 In this way, difficulties related to isolated molecules that are largely exposed in water are avoided.
 These unimers are “floating” between two different assemblies and drive the algorithm to identify them as one.

-Be aware that if none of the atoms in the system are excluded, in the `-specific` argument, the hydrogens connected to the given carbon atoms should also be provided:
+Note that, if none of the atoms in the system are excluded, then the hydrogens connected to the given carbon atoms should also be present in the `-specific` argument:

     pysimpp cluster -molname CTAC -radii radii.txt -specific C1,C2,C3,H1,H2,H3,H4,H31,H32,H33 ./npt.xtc

-otherwise the CTAC molecules will be considered to be isolated since the hydrogen atoms will be considered in the Voronoi tesselation and no close contacts will be traced between the carbon atoms considered.
+Otherwise, the CTAC molecules will be considered to be isolated since the hydrogen atoms will be considered in the Voronoi tesselation and no close contacts will be traced between the carbon atoms considered.

 ### Order

-If the end atoms of the molecular species defining the clusters' constituent moleculce are provided in the `-ends` option:
+The order parameters of the system (global/local), the configuration properties of the clusters' constituent species and their shape factors will be calculated by providing the end atoms of the species to the `-ends` argument:

     pysimpp cluster -molname CTAC -radii radii.txt -specific C1,C2,C3,H1,H2,H3,H4,H31,H32,H33 -ends CTAC:1,16 ./npt.xtc

-then the configuration properties of these species and their shape factors will be calculated together with properties indicative of the orientation order in the system.
 The following files will be written in the simulation directory:

-- `molecular.dat` : time evolution of the mean properties of the molecules participate in the clusters, per molecular species and frame.
-The properties include, the number of constituent molecules, the square end-to-end distance (&lt;*R*<sup>2</sup>&gt;), the radius of gyration, the asphericity, the acylindricity, and the relative shape anisotropy of the molecules; the corresponding keys in the header of the files are `n`, `sqee`, `sqrg`, `b`, `c`, and `sqk`, respectively.
+- `molecular.dat` : time evolution of the mean values for the properties of the molecules forming the clusters, per molecular species.
+The properties include, the number of constituent molecules, the square end-to-end distance (&lt;*R*<sup>2</sup>&gt;), the radius of gyration, the asphericity, the acylindricity, and the relative shape anisotropy of the molecules; the corresponding keys in the header of the file, indicative of the coloumn content, are `n`, `sqee`, `sqrg`, `b`, `c`, and `sqk`, respectively.

-- `order.dat` : the time evolution of the mean values and their standard deviations of several properties used as measures for estimating the orientational order in the system.
-The properties include the local order (*q*), order parameter (*S*), and the order tensor and its eigenvalues, calculated based on the eigenvectors of clusters' gyration tensor **S** corresponding its larger eigenvalue; the corresponding keys in the header of the files are `qlocal`, `qlong`, and `dirval`/`dirvec`, respectively.
+- `order.dat` : the time evolution of the mean values of several properties used as measures for the estimation of the orientational order in the system.
+The properties include the local order (*q*), order parameter (*S*), and the order tensor and its eigenvalues, calculated based on the eigenvector of clusters' gyration tensor **S** corresponding to its larger eigenvalue; the corresponding keys in the header of the file, indicative of the coloumn content, are `qlocal`, `qlong`, and `dirval`/`dirvec`, respectively.

 ### Visualize

-The clusters traced in the simulation cell, can be visualized if a visualization frequency is provided with the `-vis` option:
+The clusters traced in the simulation cell, can be visualized if a visualization frequency is provided with the `-vis` argument:

     pysimpp cluster -molname CTAC -radii radii.txt -specific C1,C2,C3,C4,C5 -excluded HGA2,HGP5,HGA3,HT -vis 100000 ./npt.xtc

-In this case the snapshots of the clusters will be save in gro file under the `clusters` directory located in the simulation folder.
+In this case the snapshots of the clusters for the corresponding frames, will be saved as gro files in the `clusters` directory located at the simulation folder.
 The frequency value is timestep based for lammps and time based otherwise.
 The files are named as `clusterXXX_stepYYY.gro` where `XXX` is the number of the cluster and `YYY` is the timestep/time of the snapshot.
-The numbering of the clusters corresponds to their sort in acceding order based on their aggregation number.
+The numbering of the clusters corresponds to their sorting in acceding order based on their aggregation number.
 Therefore, it is possible that the same number correspond to different clusters in different frames.

 ### Properties

-A number of properties' histograms for the molecular species and the clusters can be calculated by using `-phist` option.
-The argument is a comma separated list of property:<histogram bin> pairs and the output files are written in the simulation folder using the name `hXXX.dat` where XXX is the property name.
+A number of properties' histograms for the molecular species and the clusters can be calculated by using `-phist` argument.
+The argument is a comma separated list of property: <histogram bin> pairs and the output files are written in the simulation folder using the name `hXXX.dat` where XXX is the property name.
 The command:

     pysimpp cluster -molname CTAC -radii radii.txt -specific C1,C2,C3,H1,H2,H3,H4,H31,H32,H33 -ends CTAC:1,16 -phist b:0.05,sqrg:1.0 ./npt.xtc